TobikoData/sqlmesh/docs/guides/ui.md

 The SQLMesh UI editor is not an IDE; it is a code editor for quickly updating models and writing ad-hoc SQL queries.

 For development work, we recommend using the SQLMesh UI alongside an IDE.
-The UI's modular design lets you suppress the UI's code editor while you edit code in the IDE.
+The UI's modular design lets you mix and match UI components while you edit code in the IDE.
 Learn more [below](#working-with-an-ide).

 ## Setup